Wind-WindKids/winding/samples/sophieandwind/sun.md

 So can I just go to the park instead?”

 “Sophie, it is important.
-Everyone is going to be there.”
+Everyone will be there.”

-“I don't want to, and you can't force me.
-Please?”
+“I don't want to, Please?
+You told me you wouldn't force me to go.”

 “All right.”

 “Thank you, Mom.”

+@background:
+texture, wall with a leaden roof

+--
+sophie_gets_out: page, portrait-oriented, image
+--
+@text:
 And Sophie headed straight toward the park.
+The sun was bright, the air warm, and the stories could wait.

+@image:
+Sophie walking away from the church steps, down a sunlit alley that curves towards a park, green trees on the left, buildings on the right.

 --
-kite_in_trouble: spread, landscape-oriented
+kite_in_trouble: page, portrait-oriented, image
 --
-@left: page, text
+@text: small
 In the park, Sophie saw two kids from a kite workshop she and Wind had been leading, where kids would make and fly dragon kites.

-They were trying to launch a dragon kite.
-It was big...
+They were trying to repair a large kite.

-It kept going out of alignment, twisting its tail, then flopping right back down onto the kids.
+--
+kite_torn: page, portrait-oriented, image
+--
+@text: small
 Sophie watched them for a while, then walked over.
-“Hey, want a hand?” she asked,
+“Hey, want a hand?” she asked.

 “I can see what’s off.
-We’ll get it fixed.”
+We’ll get it fixed.

-But when she checked her pockets, all she found was two pencils, a paper square, and a phone,
-“But we do need tape,” she said.
+But we do need ripstop sail tape.” she said.

-@right: page, image
-Two kids across the grass field, a huge dragon kite tumbling down on them.
-Sophie walking.
-Sunlit grass, playful breeze.
+@image:
+Far away, in the field, two kids are arranging a large kite on a grassy field, Sophie approaching them.
+The kite is pale yellow, a yellow head, made out of a loose set of individual disks forming a rough shape of a dragon, with around 10 disks for each wing, 10 smaller ones for the tail, 10 for the body, It is very large, and the whole set is spread on the grass.

 --
 pharmacy_closed: page, text, centered
 --
-She thought of the pharmacy,
+She thought of the workshop tools and tape— but the workshop was at the back of the church.

+And she was too embarrassed to go back there.

-but Madame Madeleine—
+She thought of the pharmacy, Madame Madeleine—
-who always kept a roll of every kind of tape behind the counter — was away, she remembered seeing the pharmacy door locked.
+who always kept a roll of every kind of tape behind the counter — she was at the church.

+And the little café right next— chairs stacked, door locked.

+Her mom was right.
+The adults were out.

 --
 texting_wind: page, portrait-oriented, image